Hard Target 2: Casting

-Even before the screenplay was finalized, Reiné had Adkins in mind to play Baylor.
-The Briton had to get clearance from Disney to take the gig as he had already signed on to be in Doctor Strange.
+Even before the screenplay was finalized, Reiné had Scott Adkins in mind to play Baylor.
+Adkins had to get clearance from Disney to take the role, as he had already signed on to be in the Marvel Studios film Doctor Strange.
 They eventually agreed to let him skip training sessions for the Marvel film so that he could do both.
-The star's name was kept a secret until the beginning of the shoot, with Reine refusing to disclose it in interviews.
-However, in late October, a picture from the film's "fight camp" (fight choreography rehearsals) emerged, revealing Scott Adkins as the lead actor.
+His name was kept a secret until the beginning of the shoot, with Reiné refusing to disclose it in interviews.
+However, in late October, a picture from the film's "fight camp" (fight choreography rehearsals) emerged, revealing Adkins as the lead actor.
 Adkins was a fan of the first movie, and had even won a contest to attend an early screening of it as a teenager.
 However, he still turned down the sequel at first, as he had already been associated with Van Damme on several projects, and was eager to stand out on his own.
 He ultimately realized that the film would be made with somebody else that had less passion for the property, and felt he was best for the role.

 Knepper was offered the part of main antagonist Jonah Aldrich outright, and did not have to audition for it.
 He travelled to Thailand with his wife, taking advantage of the trip to discover local culture.
 He was also impressed with Reiné's Admiral, a prestige Dutch historical film that showed a different side of the director than the commercial sequels he is internationally known for.
 Temuera Morrison, who plays Aldrich's right-hand man Madden, had appeared in two of Reiné's previous Thailand films, The Marine 2 and The Scorpion King 3.

 Vietnamese-Australian actress Ann Truong had experience with muay thai and boxing in her personal life.
 She originally sent a taped audition for the role of Sofia, but Reiné asked her to play Tha instead, and travelled to Sydney for an in-person interview before giving her the job.
 Thai martial arts star Jeeja Yanin's participation was unplanned.
 Roel Reine offered her to participate in the film while she was visiting friends on the set, and she accepted.
 She headlines a group of thugs confronting Baylor towards the end of the film.
 Also present in the scene is her Raging Phoenix co-star Kazu Patrick Tang, who served as the film's assistant stunt coordinator.